|Router Security||Mesh Routers||

 Another trend with mesh router systems is the constant involvement of the hardware vendor in your network.
 With most of these systems you must establish an account with the hardware vendor and the mesh router phones home with unknown data.
 There are two downsides: no one knows exactly what data is being sent to the hardware vendor, and, should they go out of business, the router system is probably useless.
 Among the systems that require you to establish an account are eero, Google Wifi and Plume.
 Among the systems that do not require an account are the D-Link Covr and the Netgear Orbi.
 AmpliFi is in the middle.
 It only requires an account for remote admin access to the network.
 AmpliFi does not have its own accounts, it uses either a Google or Facebook account.

-Finally, eero has a nice security feature.
-In the app, if you click on the message that says "9 connected devices" (see screen shot) it displays a list of devices that are "Currently on your network".
+The Eero app has a nice security feature.
+If you click on the message that says "9 connected devices" (see screen shot) it displays a list of devices that are "Currently on your network".
 For each device it shows the signal strength and current bandwidth, but not the name of the eero device its connected to (see screen shot).
 The nice feature is that right under this list is another list, one of devices "Recently on your network".
 And, since the eero app lets you give friendly names to devices (Bobs new iPad), this makes it easy to look for intruders.
 Screen shots were taken with the Android app in July 2017.